x-atlas-consortia/ubkg-neo4j/docs/BUILD_INSTRUCTIONS.md

 - c: **container.cfg**

 The **build_container.sh** will run for a short time (1-2 minutes), and will be finished when it displays a message similar to `[main] INFO org.eclipse.jetty.server.Server - Started Server@16fa5e34{STARTING}[10.0.15,sto=0] @11686ms`
-Because the script runs neo4j Console, you will not be able to execute CLI commands in the Terminal window.
+Because the script runs neo4j Console, you will not be able to execute additional CLI commands in the Terminal window.

 ![img_6.png](../images/img_6.png)